petkolatev/Books-bazaar/README.md

 ## Overview

-Book Bazaar is an Angular application where users can create books and like it
+In this application you can browse the catalog of books and the most popular ones as a guest, create and like as a logged in user.
+Also, when you add a book it will be visible in your profile, and the ones you liked will be visible in the liked menu

 ## Features -